amidaware/trmm-docs/docs/functions/workingdoc.md

 }
 ```
 4. Request Body
-The request body contains data sent by Tactical RMM to your webhook URL.
+The request body contains data sent by Tactical RMM to your API URL.
 This data usually includes details about the event that triggered the webhook.
 The structure of the body will depend on the specifics of what you want to track, but here’s a basic JSON example for a device alert:

 ```json
 {